 Seeing that "tap/device found" message, and no warnings, means the JTAG communication is working.
 That’s a key milestone, but you’ll probably need more project-specific setup.

-Once OpenOCD starts running as a daemon, it waits for connections from clients (Telnet, GDB, Other) and processes the commands issued through those channels.
+Once OpenOCD starts running as a server, it waits for connections from clients (Telnet, GDB, RPC) and processes the commands issued through those channels.

 If you are having problems, you can enable internal debug messages via the -d option.